dilgekarakas/Simple-Web-Scraping-Template/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-StarScraping needs the output csv of Web-Scrap
+StarScraping needs the output csv of Web Scraping.py